rajatguptakgp/improving_DSAC/README.md

 ### Super Resolution

-A pretrained (Residual Dense Network) [RDN](https://github.com/idealo/image-super-resolution) was used to obtain 128 X 128 images.
+A pretrained (Residual Dense Network) [RDN](https://github.com/idealo/image-super-resolution) was used to obtain 128 X 128 higher-resolution images.